This blog post is part of a detailed series of articles designed to help small business owners succeed online using WordPress.

-If you compare searches for WordPress to other CMS platforms, WordPress gets searched 5 x as much as Joomla and nine times more often than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress is searched five times as much as Joomla and 9x more than Drupal.

-According to WordPress’ own “State of the Word” 2014 survey, one quarter of all 33,000 WordPress users who answered the survey stated that they make a full-time living off WordPress.
-An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is US$50.
+According to WordPress’ own “State of the Word” 2014 survey, 25% of all WordPress users who participated in the survey stated that they make a full-time living off WordPress.
+An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is US$50.

-You can find WordPress designers and developers for hire at freelancing sites like Upwork.com …
+You can find WordPress designers and developers for hire by searching on freelancing sites like Upwork.com …

-As you can see from the above facts and figures, there is no end in sight for how much further WordPress can continue to dominate the CMS landscape.
+As you can see, there is no end in sight for how much further WordPress can continue to grow.

-- Why WordPress is the best choice when you need a platform to grow your business online,
+- Why WordPress is an ideal vehicle to grow your business online,

-- Dozens of reasons why you should choose WordPress for your business website or blog, including a comprehensive review of the benefits, features, and advantages of using the WordPress CMS platform,
+- Dozens of great reasons why you should choose WordPress for your business website or blog, including a comprehensive look at the benefits, features, and advantages of using the WordPress CMS platform,

-- Ways to automate your business with WordPress,
+- Ways to automate your business marketing with WordPress,

-- How to drive targeted visitors, increase conversions, and how to sell more products and services with WordPress.
+- How to drive more traffic to your site, get more leads and subscribers, and sell more products and services with WordPress.

-- Plus, we’ll be publishing new ”how to” tutorials and tips on how to use WordPress to expand your business presence online, while also saving thousands of dollars on web development and web design costs.
+- Plus, we’ll provide ongoing step-by-step tutorials and tips of how to use WordPress to grow your business online, and save thousands of dollars on website development and web design costs.

-The above statistics were sourced from various locations around the web, including the following sites:
+The information for this post was sourced from various locations around the web, including the following sites: